Psychotherapy in Birmingham:

 Focused, Individualised Therapeutic Work

-These sessions build on the insights developed in earlier stages of the work and apply a structured framework for meaningful psychological change.
-The approach integrates Stress Inoculation Training, cognitive behavioural therapy, Cognitive Behavioural Hypnotherapy and applied neuroscience within a contained therapeutic process.
-Together, these methods strengthen psychological resilience, support attentional regulation and address the cognitive and behavioural patterns that maintain distress under pressure.
+These sessions build on the formulation developed in earlier stages and apply a structured framework to the patterns identified as maintaining difficulty.
+The approach integrates Stress Inoculation Training, cognitive behavioural therapy, cognitive behavioural hypnotherapy and applied neuroscience within a contained therapeutic process.
+Together these methods support attentional regulation, address the cognitive and behavioural patterns that sustain distress, and create the conditions for genuine and lasting change.

-An understanding of how attention, emotion and memory processes operate in the brain, informing targeted and sustained therapeutic intervention.
+Applied Neuroscience An understanding of how attention, emotion and memory operate in the brain, informing targeted and sustained therapeutic intervention.

 The Therapeutic Process